BIVROST/360WebPlayer-for-WordPress/readme.txt

 == Description ==

 Easy virtual reality on desktop and mobile: the BIVROST 360WebPlayer is a simple way to show 360 videos and pictures on your blog or website.

+This plugin enables you to embed the BIVROST 360WebPlayer in a simple, WordPress way.

 = Features =